PatryKozlowski/e-commerce-w3s-next/README.md

 ## 💾 Environment Variables

-To run this project, you will need to add the following environment variables to your .env file All the necessary environment variables you will find in `.env_schema`
+To run this project, you will need to add the following environment variables to your .env file All the necessary environment variables you will find in `.env_example`